sylvia-boyani/sylvia-boyani/README.md

 - 👋 Hi, I’m @sylvia-boyani
 - 👀 I’m interested in cloud engineering and software development
-- 🌱 I’m currently learning cloud engineering (Google Cloud Platform) and software development
+- 🌱 I’m currently advancing my skills in cloud engineering (Google Cloud Platform) and software development
 - 💞️ I’m looking to collaborate on any projects and events related to the same
 - 📫 How to reach me:sylviaboyani11@gmail.com
 - 👩🏽‍🎓 I am also a graduate Electrical and Electronics Engineer(Control and Instrumentation) Engineer